 Online Learning Opportunities

-For seniors or individuals who are homebound for any reason, online learning is a potential outreach to remain engaged and active—especially if getting into the classroom would have been a potential setback.
-Also, online courses are normally cheaper and do not require the additional costs of gas expenses, parking fees, and so forth.
+For seniors or homebound individuals, online learning is a potential outreach to remain engaged and active—especially if getting into the classroom would have been a potential setback.
+Also, online courses are normally cheaper and do not require additional gas expenses, parking fees, etc.

 Telecourse Opportunities

-Regardless of the setting, the community college opportunities are widely available for those “Seeking an education, learning a new language, taking an art course, or learning about world history... whatever one studies stimulates the brain, opens the mind, and enriches one's life” (Jennrich).
+Regardless of the setting, community college opportunities are widely available for those “Seeking an education, learning a new language, taking an art course, or learning about world history... whatever one studies stimulate the brain, opens the mind, and enriches one's life” (Jennrich).

 In this video, Dr. Maureen Kellen-Taylor discusses teaching adults.